ddspringle/framework-one-secure-auth/README.md

 6. Move the `keyrings` folder to a location outside your webroot
 7. Modify the default `developmentHmacKey` value in `Application.cfc` (use `generateSecretKey( 'HMACSHA512' )`)
 8. Change the `keyRingPath` location to where you moved the `keyrings` folder to in `Application.cfc`
-9. Provide a unique value for the hashed name of the keyring file in `Application.cfc` (instead of `secure_auth_keyring`)
-10. Change the hash iterations for the hashed keyring file name from the default value of `173` to some other integer number of iterations in `Application.cfc`
+9. Change the hash iterations for the hashed keyring file name from the default value of `173` to some other integer number of iterations in `Application.cfc`
+10. Provide a unique BASE64 encoded value for the application password in `Application.cfc` (instead of `c2VjdXJlX2F1dGhfbWFzdGVyX2tleQ==`)
-11. Provide a unique value for the hashed name of the master key in `Application.cfc` (instead of `secure_auth_master_key`)
+11. Provide a unique BASE64 encoded value for the application sale in `Application.cfc` (instead of `UnRUcFBBS1hOQmgwem9XYg==`)
+12. Provide a unique BASE64 encoded value for the keyring filename in `Application.cfc` (instead of `c2VjdXJlX2F1dGhfa2V5cmluZw==`)
-12. Change the hash iterations for the hashed master key from the default value of `512` to some other integer number of iterations in `Application.cfc`
+13. Change the hash iterations for the hashed master key from the default value of `512` to some other integer number of iterations in `Application.cfc`
-13. Change the starting location for the `mid()` function of the hashed master key to start at a position other than `38` in a range from `1` to `106`
+14. Change the starting location for the `mid()` function of the hashed master key to start at a position other than `38` in a range from `1` to `106`
-14. Provide unique values for the `cookieName` and `dummyCookieOne`, `dummyCookieTwo` and `dummyCookieThree` values in `Application.cfc`
+15. Provide unique values for the `cookieName` and `dummyCookieOne`, `dummyCookieTwo` and `dummyCookieThree` values in `Application.cfc`
-15. Modify remaining application variables in `Application.cfc` as needed (see notes in `Application.cfc`)
+16. Modify remaining application variables in `Application.cfc` as needed (see notes in `Application.cfc`)
-16. Browse to webroot to launch the application and generate a unique set of encryption keys in your keyring
+17. Browse to webroot to launch the application and generate a unique set of encryption keys in your keyring
-17. Modify the `check if the keyring is a valid array of keys` statement in `Application.cfc` to prevent regeneration of a new keyring file after initial launch.
+18. Modify the `check if the keyring is a valid array of keys` statement in `Application.cfc` to prevent regeneration of a new keyring file after initial launch.
 See notes in `Application.cfc`.
-18. Register an account, login and enjoy!
+19. Register an account, login and enjoy!

 ## Upgrading